Vulnerability & Patch Management

-- In the end, our experts will run patching test to check whether the remedies have worked.
+- In the end, our experts will run a patching test to check whether the remedies have worked.

 SSO and Multi-Factor Authentication

-Remember, however, that even though the SSO provides enhanced user experience, a weaker SSO can increase your security risks.
+Remember, however, that even though the SSO provides an enhanced user experience, a weaker SSO can increase your security risks.
 To minimize the risks, carefully implement every facet of the SSO along with identity governance.
 Combine the SSO and two-factor authentication to enhance security.